PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: Preliminary Investigation

 \section{Preliminary Investigation}

 As introduced in Sec.~\ref{sec:intro}, prior studies~\cite{bai2025impossible,wang2025generated} have shown that even powerful VLMs struggle to detect physically impossible or implausible content generated by T2V models.
 However, it is unclear whether these failures stem from a lack of understanding of physical plausibility, or are caused by the biases caused by training predominantly on physically plausible real-world data.
 To find out the reason and provide guidance for future improvements, we conduct a series of preliminary analyses.
-Specifically, we evaluate VLMs under three different prompt configurations with progressively increasing prior information based on the Impossible Videos~\cite{bai2025impossible}.
+Specifically, we evaluate VLMs under three different prompt configurations with progressively increasing prior information based on the Impossible Videos benchmark~\cite{bai2025impossible}.
 Since all implausible videos in Impossible Videos are generated, we define three conditions: \textbf{(C1)} the model is not informed that the video is generated (our primary evaluation setting); \textbf{(C2)} the VLMs are told that the video may be generated; and \textbf{(C3)} the VLMs are explicitly told that the video is generated by a T2V model.

-As shown in Fig.~\ref{fig:pre_exp_fig}, the detection performance varies substantially across these conditions.
+As shown in Fig.~\ref{fig:pre_exp_fig} (a), the detection performance varies substantially across these different conditions.
 The accuracy of identifying physically implausible content consistently increases from \textbf{C1} to \textbf{C3}, whereas the accuracy for physically plausible videos decreases accordingly.
-Furthermore, VLMs not only improve in detection accuracy but also produce more precise explanations for the implausible events.
-These findings reveal that VLMs inherently possess a latent understanding of physical laws, but their reasoning is heavily influenced by the assumed authenticity of the input video.
-When VLMs presume the video is real (as most of their training data are), they tend to overlook violations of physical plausibility.
-Conversely, when explicitly informed that the video is generated, they adopt a more critical stance and successfully identify physical inconsistencies.
-We provideo more detials and results of our preliminary experiments in \textbf{Supplemental Material~\ref{sub:detials_of_prelimeinary_exp}}.
+Furthermore, VLMs not only improve in detection accuracy but also produce \textbf{more precise explanations} for the implausible events.
+These findings reveal that VLMs inherently possess a latent understanding of physical laws, but their reasoning is heavily influenced by the assumed authenticity of the type of input video.
+As shown in Fig.~\ref{fig:pre_exp_fig} (b), when VLMs presume the video is real (as most of their training data are), they tend to overlook violations of physical plausibility.
+Conversely, when explicitly informed that the video is generated, they adopt a more critical stance and successfully identify physical implausibility.
+We provide more preliminary experiments with different VLMs and details in Sec~\ref{sec:exp} and \textbf{Supplemental Material A}.